gousiosg/homepage/research.md

 <i class="fa fa-project-diagram fa-2x"></i> In our
 {% cite_details HDG18 --text latest work %}, we are exploring
 how to create call graphs at the ecosystem scale.
-Our initial experiments with the Rust Cargo ecosystem are very promising.
+Our initial experiments with the [Rust Cargo ecosystem](https://pure.tudelft.nl/portal/en/publications/prazi-from-packagebased-to-precise-callbased-dependency-network-analyses(6e9d35bd-b512-4bdd-80c1-53608d2acda6.html) are very promising.
+We obtained the H2020
+FASTEN project to make package management more intelligent.
+More to come soon!

 <i class="fas fa-chart-line fa-2x"></i>
 We have stared working in the area of software analytics, in the context of the [CodeFeedr](http://codefeedr.github.io) project.